clayrisser/adaptive-resilient-software/docs/practical-methods.md

 Continuous integration automates the often complex deployment process.
 Automated deployment allows new software engineers to dive into the code without requiring them to understand the deployment process.
-It also forces engineers to record the deployment process, rather than simply dangerously that vital knowledge to themselves.
+It also forces engineers to record the deployment process, rather than dangerously keep that vital knowledge to themselves.

 ### Quality Control Gates